Kelowna Grapevine

 Learn more →

-Bernie’s Cinema is bringing back its popular Toonie Tuesday series this February, with classic and crowd-pleasing films for just $2.
+Bernie’s Cinema is bringing back its popular Toonie Tuesday series, with classic and crowd-pleasing films for just $2.

 Full schedule →